dosemu2/dosemu2/doc/README.txt

         10.2.
 Problems

    11. Mouse Garrot
-   12. Running a DOS-application directly from Unix shell
+   12. Running a DOS application directly from Unix shell

         12.1.
-Using the keystroke and commandline options.
+Using "unix -e" in autoexec.bat
         12.2.
+Using the keystroke facility.
+        12.3.
 Using an input file
-        12.3.
+        12.4.
 Running DOSEMU within a cron job

    13. Commands & Utilities